HenriqueSilva18/Drone-Show-Management-System/docs/us_101/readme-us101.md

-# US 105

-*This is an example template*
+# US101 - Technical constraints

 ## 1. Context

-*Explain the context for this task.
-It is the first time the task is assigned to be developed or this tasks was incomplete in a previous sprint and is to be completed in this sprint?
-Are we fixing some bug?*
+This task is addressed in Sprint 1 as we begin the project.
+The goal is to ensure the team follows the technical constraints defined in the project document.

 ### 1.1 List of issues